MicrosoftDocs/azure-docs/articles/digital-twins-v2/concepts-models.md

 # manager: MSFT-alias-of-manager-or-PM-counterpart
 ---

-# Understand twin type models in Azure Digital Twins
+# Understand twin models in Azure Digital Twins

 A key characteristic of Azure Digital Twins is the ability to define your own vocabulary and build your twin graph in the self-defined terms of your business.
 This capability is provided through user-defined **models**.